Recipes » Chocolate chip walnut cookies

 - Optional pre-step, if you like your cookies especially doughy: pasteurise your flour (and eggs, depending on where you live) to help mitigate the risk of foodborne illness from raw ingredients.

-- Mix together butter, shortening, sugar and molasses with anything but an electric mixer in a large bowl till homogenous.
+- Mix together butter, lard, sugar and molasses with anything but an electric mixer in a large bowl till homogenous.
 Add egg and yolks one at a time.
 Stir in vanilla and almond extracts.
-Slowly sift together flour, corn starch, baking soda and salt into the bowl, combining with the wet ingredients only till no streaks of dry flour remain.
+Slowly sift together flour, corn starch, baking soda, baking powder and salt into the bowl, combining with the wet ingredients only till no streaks of dry flour remain.
 Gently fold in walnuts and chocolate.
-Chill overnight.
+Chill at least four hours, preferably overnight.

 - Preheat oven to 200°C (400°F, gas mark 6).
 Line a baking sheet with parchment paper.